OrionProgrammer/FourSquare-.Net-Core-API/README.md

 # Features
 1. ASP.Net Core 3.1
 2. Code in C#
-3. JWT Authentication
+3. JWT Authentication for user registrations and login from client app
-4. SignalR
+4. SignalR for fast delivery of image data to client app
+5. Search by city name or GPS coordinates
+6. Asynchronous Tasks

 # How to run the project